DbSyncKit/.github/profile/README.md

 - **Flexibility:** DbSyncKit supports synchronization across various database providers, giving you the flexibility to work with different systems.
 - **Efficiency:** Enhance the efficiency of your data synchronization operations with DbSyncKit's optimized tools and utilities.
-- **Dependency Injection (DI):** Easily configure and set up DbSyncKit using Dependency Injection for an organized and extensible setup.

 ## Getting Started